arpitcodes/E-Commerce-Web-App/README.md

 ## Project Structure
 ### Backend
+Our backend is built on top of express.js
 The backend follows standard Models, View, and Controller Architecture here.
 For that we have a diagram briefly explaining about these things.

 ![MVC structure](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes/mvc_express.png)